Stuttering signs and symptoms may include:

 - Tremors of the lips or jaw

-It's common for children between the ages of 2 and 5 to stutter.
+It's common for children between the ages of 2 and 5 to go through periods when they may stutter.
 For most children, this is part of learning to speak, and it gets better on its own.
 However, stuttering that persists may require treatment to get better.

-Call your child's doctor for an appointment if stuttering:
+Call your doctor for a referral or contact a speech-language pathologist directly for an appointment if stuttering:

 - Lasts more than six months

-- Occurs with other facial or body movements
+- Occurs with other speech or language problems

-- Causes emotional problems, such as fear or avoidance of situations in which your child has to talk
+- Causes anxiety or emotional problems, such as fear or avoidance of situations where speaking is required

 You Are ...
 The Campaign for Mayo Clinic